Overview

 Causes

 Other specified mental disorder due to another medical condition can have various causes, often stemming from underlying medical or neurological issues.
 One common cause of mental health symptoms is brain injury or damage, such as traumatic brain injuries (TBI) or tumors.
 These injuries can disrupt normal brain function, leading to behavior, thoughts, and emotional changes.
-Infections, such as meningitis or encephalitis, can also cause inflammation in the brain, potentially leading to symptoms of mental disorders.
+Infections, such as meningitis or encephalitis, can also cause inflammation in the brain, potentially leading to some of the same symptoms of mental disorders.

 Hormonal imbalances may also play a role in causing mental disorders.
 Conditions like thyroid dysfunction, Cushing's syndrome, or Addison's disease often lead to changes in hormonal levels, which can result in mental health symptoms.
 In addition, metabolic disorders like diabetes or liver disease may result in toxic substances accumulating in the body, potentially affecting brain function.

-Some other prevalent causes include:
+Some other prevalent causes of other specified mental disorders due to health conditions include:

 • Medication side effects: Certain medications, such as corticosteroids, anticholinergics, or anticonvulsants, may cause psychiatric symptoms as side effects.